ceholden/cedar-datacube/docs/source/install.rst

 Google Earth Engine (GEE)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable any of the capabilities of ardzilla that relate to the Google Earth
+To enable any of the capabilities of cedar that relate to the Google Earth
 Engine, including downloading ARD from the GEE, you will need the following:

 - appmode